 With state sales and income tax revenues tripling in the last 30 years, the share of those taxes going to support police, fire, EMS, and other municipal services has gone down.
 The funding level for County and Municipal Aid in 2003 was $938 million.
 In 2023, it is $753 million.
 This steady decline in the investment to fund critical local services has forced communities to rely more heavily on property taxes to maintain the type of environment that attracts businesses, residents, and tourists.
 With the passage of Wisconsin Act 12, the property taxes will no longer shoulder the entire burden to pay for critical local services., This legislation provides a sustainable, growing source of revenue for local government, increased state support for public safety, and a continuation of the state’s growing investment in local transportation needs.

 This bill was signed into law due to all the effort and support from Speaker Robin Vos, Senate Majority Leader Devin LeMahieu, Senator Mary Felzkowski, Representative Tony Kurtz, Governor Tony Evers and all the Senators and Representatives who voted for this bill.
-The city/village of ______ appreciates their work to assist local governments with critically needed funding.
+The City/Village of ______ appreciates their work to assist local governments with critically needed funding.
 This is a historic investment for communities of all sizes in Wisconsin.

 ###